 Short Answer

-Both the model and the market expect Steve Hilton to advance from the California Governor primary, with no compelling evidence of mispricing.
+Both the model and the market overwhelmingly agree that Steve Hilton is most likely to advance in the California Governor primary, with only minor residual uncertainty.

 1. Executive Verdict